christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Source Summary:

-Behistun Inscription, Column V (DB V 20-34): Darius I's campaign against the Sakā tigraxaudā ("Saka who wear pointed caps"); Skunkha is named as their chief; the relief shows Skunkha wearing a pointed cap.
+Behistun Inscription, Column V (DB V 20-34): Darius I's campaign against the Sakā tigraxaudā ("Saka who wear pointed caps"); Skunkha is named as Bartatua their chief; the relief shows Skunkha wearing a pointed cap.

 The inscription is in Old Persian, Elamite, and Akkadian.